chda6313/3308SemesterProject_Sp2017/README.md

 #Mitigation Strategy

 1. Mobile development has exploded recently, and as such there is a lot of documentation and other resources online
-2. Schecule time each week to work on this project, hopefully as a group.
+2. Schedule time each week to work on this project, hopefully as a group.
-3. Consistent group meetings will help us to get to know eachother, and our streangths and weaknesses as a group.
+3. Consistent group meetings will help us to get to know each other, and our strengths and weaknesses as a group.

 #Version Control